 There are a number of possible routes from Auckland to Wellington and each has its own attractions and things to see and do.
 The route via State Highway Four (SH 4) as covered below includes the Waitomo and Wanganui regions, both with amazing scenery and activities.
-This journey is about 640 km and will take at least eight hours driving time.
+This journey is about 640 km and will take at least eight hours of driving time.

 The main highway from Auckland city to Hamilton in the Waikato is fast and direct.
 About 125 km, the highways are the best in the country and, subject to traffic flow and time of day, it should take about 90 minutes.

 Turn off SH 1 near the Waikato hospital, taking SH 3 to Te Awamutu, where they have world-class Rose Gardens, with over 2500 roses.
 There is also a Sculpture Park where an interesting Pioneer Walk begins.
 Just out from Te Awamutu are found the Pirongia Clydesdales, where you can see the home of the horses and some of the carriages they use at their work.
 The next town is Otorohonga, offering a Kiwi House and Native Bird Park, where there has been a Kiwi breeding program since 1971.
 New Zealand has some lovely birds so this could be a great palace to explore.
 Then there is Waitomo Big Bird & Miniature Animal Petting Farm just after the turn-off onto SH 37 on the road to Waitomo.
 As well as a big statue of the extinct Moa, there are mini horse rides and a daily show with lots of small and friendly animals.
 The Waitomo Caves complex consists of three Caves, each different and with its own attributes.
 Perhaps try black water rafting for a real bit of excitement.